gravitational/teleport/docs/4.0/trustedclusters.md

 ### Trusted Cluster UI
-For customers using Teleport Pro, they can easily configure _leaf_ nodes using the Teleport Proxy UI.
+For customers using Teleport Enterprise, they can easily configure _leaf_ nodes using the Teleport Proxy UI.

 **Creating Trust from the Leaf node to the root node.**
 ![Tunnels](img/trusted-clusters/setting-up-trust.png)

-**The root Cluster showing the Cluster switching UI.**
+**The root cluster showing the cluster switching UI.**
 ![Teleport Cluster Switcher](img/trusted-clusters/Teleport-Cluster-switcher.png)

 ## Updating Trusted Cluster Role Map